blissd/go-leetcode/0028-strstr/README.md

 What should we return when needle is an empty string?
 This is a great question to ask during an interview.

 For the purpose of this problem, we will return 0 when needle is an empty string.
 This is consistent to C's strstr() and Java's indexOf().

+# Result
+Runtime: 0 ms, faster than 100.00% of Go online submissions for Implement strStr().
+Memory Usage: 2.3 MB, less than 100.00% of Go online submissions for Implement strStr().